AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 To delete the network infrastructure, submit a customer support ticket, describing what has been created and why it needs to be deleted.

 To disable VPN for a particular environment, invoke `DELETE /program/{programId}/environment/{environmentId}/advancedNetworking`.
-More details in the <!-- CM API Stub [API documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/disableEnvironmentAdvancedNetworkingConfiguration). -->
+More details in the [API documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/disableEnvironmentAdvancedNetworkingConfiguration).

 ### Traffic Routing {#vpn-traffic-routing}